 - Final Reflection Summit: Three days of reflection with students from all GESI sites at Northwestern University in which students reflect on their experiences, share what they have learned, and explore how to transform their GESI experience into a lifestyle of global engagement

-While in-country, teams of three to five students are placed in local community organizations such as schools, clinics, social enterprises, and government agencies to design and implement community-driven collaborative work.
+While in-country, teams of students are placed in local community organizations such as schools, clinics, social enterprises, and development agencies to collaborate on the design and implementation of community-driven initiatives.
 Students move from academics and awareness to action through:

 - Cultural Immersion: Living and working with host families and organizations gives students invaluable cultural insights and experience

-- Academic Coursework: Structured reflection on academic theory, personal development, and fieldwork build on the foundation laid during the Pre-Departure Coursework
+- Academic Coursework: Structured reflection on academic theory, personal development, and fieldwork build on the foundation laid during the Pre-Departure Seminar

 How do I decide on a first-choice GESI location?

 - Area of work.
 Each location offers work that revolves around community needs, like women’s empowerment or microfinance.